 Keep IT available: Make sure employees know who to contact for technical support, including assistance using VPN technology and multi-factor authentication.

-Members that have questions about cybersecurity education or consultation are welcome to contact Privacy and Cyber Risk Consultant Lucas Anderson at email@example.com.
+Members who have questions about cybersecurity education or consultation are welcome to contact Privacy and Cyber Risk Consultant Lucas Anderson at email@example.com.

 If an injury occurs